Improving building sequencing UX in cmBuilder

 The path of “dynamic tree grouping” was selected because it enables faster navigation with the user’s workflow requirements.

-After our ideation phase and drawing inspiration from competitive research, we decided to focus on the idea of "dynamic tree grouping" (path B) to swiftly navigate through items in the desired hierarchy.
+We decided to focus on the idea of "dynamic tree grouping" (path B) to swiftly navigate through items in the desired hierarchy.
 The decision was driven by the recognition that while filters excel at locating specific items, they are less efficient for swiftly navigating through extensive datasets and making numerous selections.

 With this, we further focused our design efforts to create the MVP, which composes of two main components: